BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKValuedRegionalMaximaImage.md

 Transforms the image so that any pixel that is not a regional maxima is set to the minimum value for the pixel type.
 Pixels that are regional maxima retain their value.

+The pixel neighborhood is controlled by the FullyConnected attribute.
+All adjacent pixels are included in the neighborhood when FullyConnected=True and the diagonally adjacent pixels are not included when FullyConnected=False.
+Different terminology is often used to describe neighborhoods – one common ex- ample is the “connectivity” notation, which refers to the number of pixels in the neighborhood.
+FullyCon- nected=False corresponds to a connectivty of 4 in 2D and 6 in 3D, while FullyConnected=True corresponds to a connectivity of 8 in 2D and 26 in 3D.
+FullyConnected=False is also commonly referred to as “face connected”.

 ## Group (Subgroup)

 ITKMathematicalMorphology (MathematicalMorphology)